sjlongland/atinysynth/README.md

   `A`
 * `reset` resets the ADSR state machine for the selected channel.

+Or, alternatively, you can pass all the above commands stored in a text file:
+* `-- NAME` loads and run the script, and skip all the remaining arguments.

-Once the `enable` bit-mask is set, the program loops, playing sound via `libao` and writing the samples to `out.raw` for later analysis until all bits in the `enable` bit-mask are cleared by the ADSR state machines.
+Once the `enable` bit-mask is set, the program loops, playing sound via `libao` and writing the samples to `out.wav` for later analysis until all bits in the `enable` bit-mask are cleared by the ADSR state machines.

-When the program runs out of command line arguments, it exits.
+When the program runs out of command line arguments, or the script ends, it exits.